phunnicutt1/haystack-php/docs/encodingAlgorithmDesign.md

 }
 ```

 This document outlines the high-level design of the encoding algorithm.
+The next step is to implement this design in the `HaystackEncoder.php` file.